 Jim Morrison (1943-1971) was the lead singer for the rock group The Doors (1965-1973).
 “Break On Through (To the Other Side)” was their first single, released in 1967.
 The Doors of Perception is a 1954 book written by Aldous Huxley about his experiences with mescaline.
 The title (itself a line from the 18th-century William Blake poem The Marriage of Heaven and Hell) was the inspiration for the band’s name.

 Along with “rutabaga,” “watermelon,” and “peas and carrots,” “rhubarb” is one of those words that background extras are told to mutter among themselves as a way to simulate conversation in films and TV shows.

+"Some of us may succeed, and some of us may falter."
 But words will never hurt us.

 A paraphrased line from the rhyme “Sticks and Stones,” published in the 1872 book Tappy’s Chicks: and Other Links Between Nature and Human Nature by Mrs. George Cupples.
 That version runs: “Sticks and stones may break my bones/But names will never hurt me.”
 It was offered as advice to resist playground taunts.
 As a recipient of such taunts, however, I can tell you that sometimes, words did hurt.

 To do the Technicolor yawn.